 At the beginning of a course, teachers will describe course expectations, requirements, and criteria used for grading tests, written and oral reports, projects and research papers.
 Teachers will also discuss other factors which may affect the student's grade, such as class participation.
-Mid-term and final examinations may be required in English, math, science, social studies and foreign languages.
-Mid-term and final exams may be given in other subject areas as well.
-Mid-year and final exams will be calculated as 10% of the student's semester grades.
+Culminating experiences will be required in English, math, science, social studies and foreign languages.
+Culminating experiences will be calculated as ex of the student's semester grades.
 Students who are unsure about the grading requirements for a course should resolve questions with the teacher.